 Contributors

-Jerome Arcon: Co-Writer and Product Research.
+Jerome Arcon: Supplemental Writing and Research.

 Mason Hoberg: Suplemental Writing.